Providing comprehensive, reduced cost residential real estate

 of financing, and the loan program.

-Your mortgage broker will request photocopies of the necessary paper
+Your mortgage broker will request copies of the necessary

 documentation such as paystubs, W-2s, bank statements, etc. at the time

 of the loan application.
 The application will take 1-2 hours depending